sammyfung/hk0weather/README.md

 1. **hkoforecast**: Hong Kong Next 24 hour Weather Forecast Report from HKO Open Data.
 1. **hko9dayforecast**: Hong Kong 9-day Weather Report from HKO Open Data.

-The following spiders are outdated and no longer in use, they will be removed.
-1. hkocurrwx: Current Hourly Hong Kong Weather Report from HKO.

 Installation Example
 ---